Last reviewed on 27th October 2023 by Martin Alexander (Mortgage Advisor)

 How does a shared ownership mortgage work?

-Shared ownership is a part buy and part rent scheme.
-As a result, it works slightly different to traditional mortgages.
-For instance, you’ll repay the mortgage on the share that you own and pay rent on the share that’s owned by your housing association.
+Shared ownership works slightly differently from traditional mortgages.
+For instance, you’d repay the mortgage on the share you own and pay rent on the rest.

 Am I eligible for a shared ownership mortgage?